Action of 26 July 1806: Background

 Pellew's first action, during the spring of 1806, was to deploy several frigates to the Java Sea with instructions to reconnoitre the Dutch squadron and its main port at Batavia.
-The first British ship to reach the Java Sea was the 32-gun frigate HMS Greyhound under Captain Edward Elphinstone, which arrived in July 1806.
-In company with the brig-sloop HMS Harrier under Commander Edward Troubridge, the two vessels cruised in search of Dutch activity in the area.
-On 4 June they successfully destroyed the armed brig Christian Elizabeth at Manado and two days later captured the Belgica at Tidore.

-During the evening of 25 July, lookouts spotted four sails passing through the Selayar Strait that separates Selayar Island from the southern tip of Celebes.
-These four vessels were a Dutch convoy from the Molucca Islands, consisting of: The Dutch national frigate Pallas, of 36 guns, under Captain N. S. Aalbers; Dutch East India Company corvette William, of twenty 24-pounder guns and 110 men, under Captain P. Feteris; Dutch East Indiaman Victoria (or in some sources Vittoria), of about 800 tons burthen (bm), under Captain Klaas Kenkin and Dutch East Indiaman Batavier, of some 500 tons (bm) under Captain William De Val.
+The first British ship to reach the Java Sea was the 32-gun frigate Greyhound under Captain Edward Elphinstone, which arrived in July 1806.
+Linking up with the 18-gun brig-sloop HMS Harrier under Commander Edward Troubridge, the two vessels cruised in search of Dutch activity in the area.
+On 4 June they destroyed the Dutch brig Christian Elizabeth at Manado and two days later captured the ship Belgica at Tidore.
+During the evening of 25 July, lookouts from the two ships spotted four sails passing through the Selayar Strait between Selayar Island and the southern tip of Celebes.
+The four vessels were a Dutch convoy from the Spice Islands, consisting of the 36-gun escort frigate Pallas under Captain Nicolaas Sebastiaan Aalbers and 24-gun escort corvette William under Captain P. Feteris along with the East Indiamen Victoria under Captain Klaas Kenkin and Batavier under Captain William De Val.